-We use three state-of-the-art or state-of-the-practice Android UI testing tools: Monkey~\cite{AndroidMonkey}, Ape~\cite{Gu:2019:PGT:3339505.3339542}, and WCTester~\cite{Zeng:2016,zheng17:automated}.
-We select \numofapps{} popular industry-quality Android apps from the Google Play Store, as shown in Table \ref{tbl:ind_apps_details}.
-These \numofapps{} apps are from a previous study~\cite{Wang:2018:ESA:3238147.3240465}, which picks the most popular apps from each of the categories on Google Play and compares multiple testing tools with these apps.
-The apps we choose need to work properly on our testing infrastructure: (1) they need to provide x86/x64 variants of native libraries (if they have any), (2) they do not constantly crash our emulators, and (3) \toller{} is able to obtain UI hierarchies on most of the functionalities.
-Note that we have also skipped 5 apps for WCTester (as shown in Table \ref{tbl:intg_test_results}) because the tool keeps restarting these apps during testing, preventing our code coverage collector, \textsc{MiniTrace}~\cite{Gu:2019:PGT:3339505.3339542}, from obtaining any coverage information.
+We use three state-of-the-art/practice Android UI testing tools: Monkey~\cite{AndroidMonkey}, Ape~\cite{Gu:2019:PGT:3339505.3339542}, and WCTester~\cite{Zeng:2016,zheng17:automated}.
+We use \numofapps{} popular industry Android apps from the Google Play Store, as shown in Table \ref{tbl:ind_apps_details}.
+These \numofapps{} apps are from a previous study~\cite{Wang:2018:ESA:3238147.3240465}, which picks the most popular apps from each of the categories on Google Play and compares multiple testing tools applied on these apps.
+The apps that we choose need to work properly on our testing infrastructure: (1) they need to provide x86/x64 variants of native libraries (if they have any), (2) they do not constantly crash on our emulators, and (3) \toller{} is able to obtain UI hierarchies on most of the functionalities.
+We additionally skip apps that (1) have relatively limited sets of functionalities, or (2) require logging in for access to most features and we are unable to obtain a consistently usable test account (e.g., some apps have disabled our test accounts after some experiments).

-\paragraph{\bf Trace Collection.} We run each tool on every applicable app for three times to alleviate potential impacts of non-determinism in testing.
-Each run lasts for one hour without interruption.
-We record the UI traces using \toller{} (described in \S\ref{sub:toller}), where each test run corresponds to one trace.
-While \ourtool{} runs separately on each UI trace, results are grouped for each combination of tools and apps as explained later.
-In the end, we manage to collect \numoftraces{} one-hour UI testing traces from \numofcombs{} tool-app combinations.
+{\bf Trace Collection.} We run each tool on every app for three times to alleviate the potential impacts of non-determinism in testing.
+Each run takes one hour without interruption, and we restart the tool if it exits before using up the allocated run time. \toller{} records one UI trace for each test run.
+While \ourtool{} runs separately on each UI trace, results are grouped for each (tool, app) pair.
+In total, we collect \numoftraces{} one-hour UI traces from \numofcombs{} (tool, app) pairs.